 - proof of right to work in the UK (where applicable)

 Why we collect this information

-Arun District Council has a statutory duty to collect and hold your information in order to fulfil its obligations.
+We have statutory duty to collect and hold your information in order to fulfil its obligations.

 You are not legally obliged to provide your personal information, however without it, we may not be able to fully investigate your case or communicate our actions to you.